-After several minutes had passed he stood and crossed the room to his small wall safe, which was partly masked, though not concealed, by a shelf of books.
-It took only a moment for him to open it and withdraw a jewel box containing a cheap necklace and a framed photograph of a man resembling himself, though somewhat younger, and a woman whose upswept hair was dark and whose chin was small, and two youngsters between themthe girl holding the baby in her arms and forcing her bright bored smile on ahead.
+After several minutes had passed he stood and crossed the room partly masked, though not concealed, by a shelf of books.
+It took only a moment for him to open it and withdraw a jewel box containing a cheap necklace and a framed photo-graph of a man resembling himself, though somewhat younger and a woman whose upswept hair was dark and whose chin was small, and two youngsters between them-the girl holding the baby in her arms and forcing her bright bored smile on ahead.
 Render always stared for only a few seconds on such occasions, fondling the necklace, and then he shut the box and locked it away again for many months.

-Whamp!
-Whump! went the bass.
+Whump!
+Whump!went the bass.
 Tchg-tchg-tchga-tchg, the gourds.

-The gelatins splayed reds, greens, blues, and godawful yellows about the amazing metal dancers.
+The gelatins splayed reds, greens, blues and godawful yellows about the amazing metal dancers.